 Tim Tebow is a master of deception.
-After dominating for the Florida Gators as a running back disguised as a quarterback, the Heisman Trophy winner became a first-round pick in the 2010 NFL Draft.
-When he flamed out of the NFL after three seasons, Tebow took up baseball after not playing since high school.
-His smiling face filled the seats at every level of the New York Mets organization, and this season, he’s climbed up to Mets’ Triple-A affiliate, the Syracuse Mets.
+After dominating for the University of Florida Gators as a running back disguised as a quarterback, the Heisman Trophy winner became a first-round pick in the 2010 NFL Draft.
+When he left the NFL after three seasons, Tebow took up baseball after not playing since his days at Nease High School.
+His smiling face filled the seats at every level of the New York Mets organization, and last season, he climbed up to Mets' Triple-A affiliate, the Syracuse Mets.

-But that kind-hearted, “Johnny Be Good” routine isn’t fooling us anymore.
-Tebow’s being exposed by real baseball players and is in the middle of the worst seasons by anyone in the minor leagues.
-Tebow’s microscopic .156 batting average and .239 on-base percentage both rank dead last in the International League.
-He’s struck out 53 times in 128 plate appearances.
+But Tebow's kind-heart isn't translating to success on the diamond.
+Tebow's being exposed by real baseball players and posted one of the worst seasons by anyone in the minor leagues in 2019.
+Tebow's microscopic .163 batting average and .240 on-base percentage both ranked dead last in the International League at one point.
+He finished with 98 strikeouts in 239 plate appearances before a left pinky cut ended his year, making it two-straight years with season-ending injuries.

-At least Tebow still hasn’t lost his good boy attitude, though.
+At least Tebow hasn't lost his attitude, though.

-Tebow stepped in to play peacekeeper during the Mets’ recent game against the New York Yankees affiliate Scranton/Wilkes-Barre RailRiders.
-Scranton’s Mike Ford hit a home run to break the game’s tie in the seventh inning, then Mets reliever Arquimedes Caminero plunked Breyvic Valeras on the very next at-bat.
+Tebow stepped in to play peacekeeper during a Mets game against the New York Yankees affiliate Scranton/Wilkes-Barre RailRiders.
+Scranton's Mike Ford hit a home run to break the game's tie in the seventh inning, then Mets reliever Arquimedes Caminero plunked Breyvic Valeras on the very next at-bat.
 A benches-clearing brawl ensued.

-And who should wind up right in the middle of it at the very end, separating the two teams, and probably asking each other to kindly shake hands?
+But who wound up right in the middle of it, separating the two teams, and probably asking each other to kindly shake hands?
 The unmistakable No. 15 jersey you know as Tim Tebow.

 The Mets' Caminero and Danny Espinosa were ejected.
 Valeras and Logan Morrison of the RailRiders were both ejected as well, according to Conor Foley of the Times-Tribune.

-Tebow’s All-Star season with the Double-A level Binghamton Rumble Ponies (Yeah, they’re real) is a long-forgotten memory.
-Tebow’s hit only one home run this season as the Mets’ starting left fielder and continues to get exposed.
-It’s impressive the 31-year-old has made it this far considering how few baseball players actually reach the Triple-A level, but he’s more of a sideshow on this team than anything else.
+Tebow's MiLB All-Star season back in 2018 with the Double-A level Binghamton Rumble Ponies (Yeah, they're real) is a long-forgotten memory.
+Tebow managed only four home runs and 19 RBIs last season as the Mets' starting left fielder and was continually exposed.
+It's impressive the 31-year-old made it this far considering how few baseball players actually reach the Triple-A level, but he's more of a celebrity to sell tickets than anything else.

 I mean, Tebow struck out looking at an 88 mph fastball (some MLB pitchers throw their change-up that hard) against the Buffalo Bison's Jordan Patterson.